gvwilson/fiction/iffy/index.md

 "Course, first thing," Aunt Naggie lied in turn.
 She leaned over and kissed the stubble on top of her foster daughter's head.
 "You best get that in you quick an' start work on that winch cable he's after havin' tightened.
-An' he says th' engine's got a knock in it again---best have a look at that too before it starts t' bother he."
+An' he says th' engine's got a knock in it again—best have a look at that too before it starts to bother him."

-"It's the reciprocating rod," Iffy said around a mouthful of fluffy naan.
+"It's th' reciprocating rod," Iffy said around a mouthful of fluffy naan.
 "Mister Mishra will straighten it out if I take it in before he gets busy.
 It won't cost anythin',"
 she added hastily before her foster mother could object.
-"Not if I do a couple o' mini jobs for he.
+"Not if I do a couple o' little jobs for him.
 I could head over right now if you wanted."

 "If *I* wanted?"